Patrick Mahomes II Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 - He's also carried the ball 52 times for 270 yards and two touchdowns, averaging 20.8 yards per game.

-- The Chiefs, who rank eighth in the NFL in points scored, have dropped back to pass 61.6% of the time while running the ball 38.4% of the time.
+- The Chiefs, who rank eighth in the NFL in points scored, have attempted a pass 61.6% of the time while running the football 38.4% of the time.

-- Mahomes has attempted 66 of his 502 passes in the red zone, accounting for 55.5% of his team's red zone plays.
+- Mahomes accounts for 55.5% of his team's red zone plays, with 66 of his 502 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with the Chargers.